css-materials/course-site/content/homework/debugging-rmarkdown/index.md

 Needs improvement: The errors script has not been successfully fixed.
 The functions to import the data has not been fully set up, and/or is used incorrectly.
 The code does not run and/or partially runs.
 Partial or insufficient attention to standards of reproducible research.

-Satisfactory: Solid effort.
+Good: Solid effort.
 Hits all the elements.
 Finished all components of the assignment with only minor deficiencies.
 Easy to follow (both the code and the output).

 Excellent: Finished all assignment components correctly and used efficient code to complete the exercises.
 The solutions adopted went beyond what strictly required.
 The code is well-documented (both self-documented and with additional comments as necessary).
 The function is written succinctly/comprehensibly and used correctly.
 Use multiple commits to back up and show a progression in work.